pynat/causality/README.md

-### External Sentiment Validation Granger
+### External Sentiment Validation

-To assess whether market sentiment metrics provide genuine causal signals beyond technical indicators, we tested the **Fear & Greed Index** against ETH returns using Granger causality analysis.
+A robust feature engineering process tests not only internal indicators but also commonly assumed external signals.
+The Fear & Greed Index is widely cited as a market driver, making it a prime candidate for spurious correlation testing.

 ![Fear and Greed ETH Time Series](images/fear_greed_eth_timeseries.png)